ggesm/cse15l-lab-reports/lab1.md

-  5. After you type in Yes, a new line that says “Password: “ will appear and you will input the password for your CSE 15L (Note: when type in your password it won’t show any characters moving for security reasons, so you can still type your password in and hit enter) If your password isn’t working then you should try to reset your password and see if that fixes the issue.
+  5. After you type in Yes, a new line that says “Password: “ will appear and you will input the password for your CSE 15L (Note: when type in your password it won’t show any characters moving for security reasons, so you can still type your password in and hit enter) If your password isn’t working then you should try to reset your password and see if that fixes the issue. <br>

   6. When you successfully input your password this should show up (below) and now your terminal is connected to a computer in the CSE basement and any commands you run will run on that computer!
      ![Image](login.png)